bevesce/valet/readme.md

 ### Whats

-Available actions to use in `when` method:
+Available actions to use in `then` method:

 - `move(to_path)`
 - `tag(tag)`